microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAdministrativeUnit.md

 ## DESCRIPTION

-The Get-EntraAdministrativeUnit cmdlet gets a Microsoft Entra ID administrative unit.
+The Get-EntraAdministrativeUnit cmdlet gets a Microsoft Entra ID administrative unit.Specify the `ObjectId` parameter to get a administrative unit.

 ## EXAMPLES